decentraland/sdk7-scene-template/README.md

 ## System
-Systems are pure simple functions.
+Systems are pure & simple functions.
-All your game logic comes here.
+All your logic comes here.
-A system might hold data which is relevant to the system itself, but no data about the entities it processes
+A system might hold data which is relevant to the system itself, but no data about the entities it processes.

 ### Query components
-The way to group/query the components inside systems is using the method groupOf. `engine.groupOf(...components)`.
+The way to group/query the components inside systems is using the method groupOf.
+`engine.groupOf(...components)`.

 ```ts